-Potty training is always the elephant in the room as soon as your child learns how to walk and talk, sometimes even before that.
-You get expert advice from every Tom, Dick and Harry you meet whether or not they’re a parent, that it’s high time you train your child.
-And of course its different to potty train boys than when you train girls because most boys tend to be more fidgety.
+Potty training and especially potty training boys is always the elephant in the room as soon as your child learns how to walk and talk, sometimes even before that.
+You get expert advice from every Tom, Dick, and Harry you meet whether or not they’re a parent, that it’s high time you train your child.
+And of course, it’s different to potty train boys than when you train girls because most boys tend to be more fidgety.
 But how do you answer such people?
 When do you start getting worried?
 When do you start your potty training merchandise shopping?
 And most importantly, when do you start and how do you go about it?

 This was a difficult time because Zaviar was a chatterbox when he was two.
 He held conversations with people, which prompted them to ask me why I haven’t trained him yet, since he can talk and would be able to tell me when he has to go.
 Frankly, I think I might have been able to, had I tried.
 I don’t know what it was, laziness maybe, or the fact that I wanted to stick by my word and train him at three, I will never know.
 What I did do at two was, start making him accustomed to sitting on the potty seat.
 I also did a lot of shopping for the grand event that is potty training.
 I also told myself that I would wait for the summer vacations right after he turned three, and train him pronto.
 So no, I did not train him when he was two either.

 I did get worried about what I would do when I had to go out somewhere and how he would know that he has to control in places where the washroom isn’t available but we just have to take that risk.
 We took that leap when we went to the park, less than two weeks after that first day, and ladies and gentlemen, we came back potty trained and happy.
 We had gone for short rides and malls before that, but the park was a milestone moment.
 So it’s possible.
 Training your child in one day with minimal effort is very much possible, given that your child is ready, he understands, and he’s comfortable with going in the toilet and peeing and pooping on the big potty.
-I still haven’t trained him for night though because of course I was waiting for another set of vacations, and when that time comes, it will be another story.
+I still haven’t trained him for the night though because of course, I was waiting for another set of vacations, and when that time comes, potty training boys for the night will be another story.